-To keep up with the ever-increasing customer expectations to digital products and services, software providers are under pressure to be more and more thorough in their quality assurance of products.
+To keep up with the ever-increasing customer expectations for digital products and services, software providers are under pressure to be more and more thorough in their quality assurance of products, and to deliver that quality at speed.
 Read on to learn how continuous testing can support those efforts.

 An effective way to improve quality assurance (QA) is to fail fast.

 The purpose of failing fast is to catch and fix a bug as close to its origin as possible, before it makes its way further down the release pipeline.

 Because it’s much easier and less costly to fix an error in the context of which it was created, it’s always preferable for an error not to change hands.

 The traditional waterfall approach to software development does not support the objective of failing fast, as software testing is postponed until the final stages of a release.
 As such, another approach to QA is required.

 The move towards a more agile production of software has introduced the concept of Continuous Delivery (CD).

 Author and long-time developer Jez Humble defines CD as “the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.”

 A common challenge when developing software following CD principles is that you can only deliver as fast as your slowest asset.

 After a feature has been developed, but before it is released, what's most time-consuming is testing and all its related activities.
 Testing can be sped up with automation, and at the same time increase accuracy and thereby lower risk, which overall enhances product quality.
 This is why automation is key in agile.